robertncl/multicloud/docs/SETUP.md

 ### Common Issues

-1. **Authentication Errors**: Verify your cloud credentials are correct and have sufficient permissions
+1. **Authentication Errors**: Verify your cloud credentials are correct and have sufficient permissions (including for ARO)
 2. **Resource Quotas**: Check if you have sufficient quota in your cloud accounts
 3. **Region Availability**: Ensure the selected region supports the requested VM types
 4. **Network Issues**: Verify network connectivity and firewall rules